We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

-Tourism is also a huge source of revenue for the city, the urban areas attracting 3.5 million visitors per year just for overnight stays.
+Tourism is also a huge source of revenue for Victoria, the urban areas attracting 3.5 million visitors per year just for overnight stays.
 Tourists flock to the city for attractions like the Sunken Garden at Brentwood Bay, the Rifflandia Music Festival in mid-September, or whale-watching tours during the summer.

 Want to learn more about loans, credit, mortgages and financing in Victoria?
 Look here.

 - You need to have a perfect credit score to get approved.
 Don’t worry.
 If you don’t have perfect credit or a high credit score, you won’t necessarily be declined.
-Most lenders are looking for a history of financial stability.
+Most lenders in Victoria and beyond are looking for a history of financial stability.

 - Banks and other basic financial institutions are the only lenders who provide loans.
 Another myth.
 There are plenty of other lenders out there who specialize in all kinds of loans.
 Just make sure to do proper research and confirm that your lender is a legitimate organization.